 Next to the city of Ica, about 4 hours from Lima, the scenery might make you feel like you were instantly teleported in the middle of the Sahara Desert.

-Nested in the heart of impressive sand dunes, the oasis of Huacachina appears like a little miracle of Nature.
+Nested in the heart of impressive sand dunes, the Huacachina desert oasis appears like a little miracle of Nature.
 It is the last place where you would expect to find such a body of water!

 In fact, desert oases are extremely rare in the Americas.
 Many say that Huacachina is the one and only desert oasis in the whole of South America.
 I haven’t studied the subject deep enough to confirm that to you, but in any case the place is clearly out of the ordinary!